 Cyprus has long been celebrated as a superlative destination for families.
 Its long stretches of sandy beach are ideal for parents looking for some well deserved time out whilst adventurous youngsters are bound to be kept amused by the catalogue of water sports on offer.
-Throughout the summer months, Cyprus is a hot spot for stealing away with the family on a vacation defined by al fresco dining, classic Mediterranean hospitality and activities galore.
-This autumn, travel experts Grace, Lucy and Tristan escaped to Cyprus’ sun soaked shores to visit our favorite properties on the island.
+Throughout the summer months, Cyprus is a hot spot for stealing away with the family on a holiday defined by al fresco dining, classic Mediterranean hospitality and activities galore.
+This autumn, travel experts Grace, Lucy and Tristan escaped to Cyprus’ sun soaked shores to visit our favourite properties on the island.

 Leaving a drizzly, grey London morning behind, we arrived on the island of Cyprus in jumpers and jeans, immediately feeling the warm air rushing to our faces as we stepped off the plane.
 Upon arriving at Anassa, we changed out of our unsuitable winter clothes and took a seat on the terrace of Anassa’s wonderful Armonia bar.
 Our late lunch there hit the spot – a traditional meze selection teamed with a fresh Greek salad of such a high standard it would be hard to find in any other corner of the Med.